Beccariophoenix alfredii: Habitat and distribution

 Beccariophoenix alfredii occurs in the High Plateau of Madagascar at approximately 20° S. The palm is found at an elevation of 1,050 m (3,440 ft) growing along the sandy riverbeds.
 The surrounding vegetation is mainly composed of various grasses, and the area sees occasional fires.
 Due to the environment that B. alfredii is subjected to, it is hardy against frost and cold, fire, drought, and full sun.
 The seeds of B. alfredii are an important food source for lemurs, notably the black lemur, as the seeds ripen between the months of March and June, a time of relative scarcity of food in the area.
 Lemurs therefore play an important role in the seed dispersal in Madagascar.
 Indeed, germination trials found that seeds which passed through the gut of lemurs sprouted faster and in greater numbers than seeds not eaten by lemurs.
 Thus, it seems highly likely that lemurs are the main seed dispersers of B. madagascariensis and B. alfredii.

 Cultivation

-Due to its overall hardiness, B. alfredii is a good candidate for cultivation in central and southern Florida, southern California, south Texas, southern Arizona and also locations such as Sydney, Australia, and the North Island of New Zealand.
+Due to its overall hardiness, B. alfredii is a good candidate for cultivation in central and northern Florida, southern California, south Texas, southern Arizona and also locations such as Sydney, Australia, and the North Island of New Zealand.
 It is best grown in sandy loam soils, but is suitable to many other soil types.
 It can be expected that after it is less new to cultivation, it may become extremely popular worldwide due to its coconut look-alike status, moderate growth rate, and cold hardiness.
-Mid-size specimens have already begun to be seen in Central Florida.
+Mid-size specimens to 40 feet tall are common in Central Florida.